Meet our People

 Karin has lived in the Roaring Fork Valley for 27 years.
 She is an Addictions Counselor in private practice with Counseling Connections, LLC.
 She is also a nurse with 36 years experience currently working with Aspen Ski Company and Valley Settlement as a Child Care Health Consultant, and with the Pediatric team for Home Care of the Grand Valley.
 For fun and relaxation, Karin loves teaching yoga and traveling.

-Angilina brings passion for mental health to the Executive Director position based on lived experiences and is devoted to being a part of the movement to change the conversation around mental health & wellbeing.
-Before making the switch into the nonprofit sector Angilina had 17 years of business strategy and development experience leading and inspiring teams in the product creation market both as a corporate leader and an entrepreneur.
+Angilina brings passion for Mental Fitness to the Executive Director position based on lived experiences and is devoted to being a part of the movement to change the conversation around mental health & wellbeing.
+Before making the switch into the nonprofit sector, Angilina had 17 years of business strategy and development experience leading and inspiring teams in the product creation market both as a corporate leader and an entrepreneur.